JakeMakesStuff/website/src/pages/blog/neon.md

       create      test/fixtures/notes.yml
 ```

-However, before we migrate the records, we need to handle multi-tenancy migrations.
+However, before we migrate the records, we need to handle migrations.
 To do this, we will use [neon-bulk-migrator](https://github.com/IAmJSD/neon-bulk-migrator).
 To do so, we need to add the following to `database.yml`:

 ```yaml
 tenant: